Apply for council housing

 Making your application

-You make an online application to be on the council housing waiting list.
+If you feel that you meet the criteria set out in the Allocations Scheme, you can make an online application to be on the council housing waiting list.
 You can do this:

 - on your own smartphone, tablet or computer

 You will then have 28 days from the date you submitted your online housing application to submit all relevant proofs for all applicants and occupants on your application.
 Proofs can be submitted by registering your account or by emailing firstname.lastname@example.org quoting your application number.
 Failure to submit your proofs within the 28 days will result in your application being cancelled.

 Please provide all proofs that apply to you.

 - Driving licence

 - Armed Forces ID